evhub/coconut/DOCS.md

 ### Lazy Lists

 Coconut supports the creation of lazy lists, where the contents in the list will be treated as an iterator and not evaluated until they are needed.
-Lazy lists can be created in Coconut simply by simply surrounding a comma-separated list of items with `(|` and `|)` (so-called "banana brackets") instead of `[` and `]` for a list or `(` and `)` for a tuple.
+Unlike normal iterators, however, lazy lists can be iterated over multiple times and still return the same result.
+Lazy lists can be created in Coconut simply by surrounding a comma-separated list of items with `(|` and `|)` (so-called "banana brackets") instead of `[` and `]` for a list or `(` and `)` for a tuple.

-Lazy lists use the same machinery as iterator chaining to make themselves lazy, and thus the lazy list `(| x, y |)` is equivalent to the iterator chaining expression `(x,) :: (y,)`, although the lazy list won't construct the intermediate tuples.
+Lazy lists use [reiterable](#reiterable) under the hood to enable them to be iterated over multiple times.

 ##### Rationale